-Solomon Islands ask navies not to send warships
+Solomon Islands asks navies not to send ships pending review

-CANBERRA, Australia (AP) — The Solomon Islands government on Wednesday asked countries to not send naval vessels to the South Pacific nation until approval processes are overhauled.
+CANBERRA, Australia (AP) — The Solomon Islands’ government on Wednesday asked countries to not send naval vessels to the South Pacific nation until approval processes are overhauled.

 The government made the request after the U.S. Coast Guard cutter Oliver Henry and British navy patrol boat HMS Spey cancelled planned port calls last week due to bureaucratic delays.